tommideso/Progetto_LabASSI/user-stories.md

 As a registered user
 I want to login to the platform
-So that I can access my dashboard
+So that I can access my homepage

 ### Scenario 1: User logs in with OAuth as a completed user